Pandorelli/civ-ipriot-smiley/knowledge_and_evidence.md

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

-> No. By defining a draw_eyes method within a subclass of Smiley (eg the Happy and Sad), any future emoji is customizable to define the eyes differently, and hence blink in a different way.
-The addition of a timer also variable allows the blink to be actioned at a different speed.
+> No. The addition of an optional argument to the blink method that controls the speed at which a Smiley blinks infers that not all Smiley's blink the same way.
 >

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.